 See the attached.

-Sharon Callen is an experienced teacher, US award winning author and literacy consultant.
+Sharon Callen is an experienced teacher, author and literacy consultant.
 She has worked in schools in Australia and the USA helping improve literacy learning by explicitly modelling in classrooms and guiding leadership.